brunocasu/ipmc-esp32/README.md

 ```shell
 idf.py build
 ```
-For progrmaming the board and monitoring the USB port use:
+To program the board and monitor the USB port use:
 ```shell
 idf.py -p (USR_PORT) flash
 idf.py -p (USR_PORT) monitor
 ```
-If is necessary to change any configuration of the project run:
+If is necessary to change any configuration of the IDF project run:
 ```shell
 idf.ṕy menuconfig
 ```